marilius12/taxes/pages/common-mistakes.md

 Territorial-tax countries like Panama and Georgia still tax your **local-sourced income**.
 It doesn't matter where the clients are.
 If you live and work in a country, then your income is sourced locally and is thus subject to the local income tax.
 For individuals, the territorial tax exemption mostly applies to passive income from abroad - it does not apply to active earned income.
 Failure to disclose this income would constitute tax fraud.

-> Once I am a tax resident in a tax haven country, I can live and work abroad tax-free.
+> Once I become a tax resident in a tax haven country, I can live and work abroad tax-free.

 Some countries like Cyprus offer tax residency if you spend a few weeks or months there.
-Unfortunately, being a tax resident in one of these countries, and even having a tax ID or tax certificate, does not prevent you from also becoming a tax resident in another country where you spend the rest of the year.
+Unfortunately, being a tax resident in one of these countries, even having a tax ID or tax certificate, does not prevent you from _also_ becoming a tax resident in another country where you spend the rest of the year.
 Unless there is a double-tax treaty between the two countries, you will be liable for taxes in both.

 > If I stay less than 183 days in a country, I don't have to pay any tax.